weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## 6.3.1
+- Bugfix checking range when creating relation to member of included models.

 ## 6.3.0
 - Allow models to include models.
 - Add snapshotGraph calls next to snapshot for full project.